HPC Students Program

 SDSC supports many student activities, including participating in student actvities at the annual Supercomputing meetings.
 This includes the Student Cluster Competition (SCC) and the Student Volunteer programs

-In 2021, San Diego Supercomputer Center (SDSC) and UC San Diego have begun co-mentoring SCC teams.
-This year the team was selected SC22 Supercomputing conference in Dallas, TX.
-SCC was developed in 2007 to immerse undergraduate and high school students in high performance computing.
-The SCC teams consist of 6 students who will design and build a small cluster with support from mentors and hardware and software vendor partners.
-They will learn designated scientific applications and apply optimization techniques for their chosen architectures.
-SCC teams compete against teams from around the world, in a non-stop 48-hour challenge to complete a real-world scientific workload, while keeping the cluster up and running, and demonstrating to the judges their HPC skills and knowledge.
-All team members are invited to attend the conference.
+The SCC was developed in 2007 to immerse undergraduate and high school students in high performance computing.
+The SCC teams consist of a mentor plus 6 students who will design and build a small cluster, and learn to run scientific applications on thier systems.
+At SCC, teams compete against teams from around the world, in a non-stop 48-hour challenge to complete a real-world scientific workload, while keeping the cluster up and running, and demonstrating to the judges their HPC skills and knowledge.
+Acceptance to the SC competition is competitive and requires intense preparation and skill development.
+Since 2019, the San Diego Supercomputer Center (SDSC) and UC San Diego (UCSD) have sent teams to SCC, and we hope to continue the tradition.
+See our SCC pages for more information.

 Student volunteers perform a wide range of tasks for the SC Conference such as providing support for presenters, working the Information Booths, and staffing conference activities.
 Student volunteers work 15–20 hours during the conference, allowing plenty of time to engage in important educational and career-advancing activities such as tutorials, technical talks, panels, poster sessions, and workshops.
-See the SC22 Student Volunteer webpages for details.
+See the Supercomputing Conference Series

-SDSC paid internship positions are listed on Handshake.
+SDSC offers both paid and unpaid student internship positions.
+Some are listed on Handshake.
 More info on Handshake can be found on TritonLlink.
+In addition, more information can be found on the pages:

 Become a Sponsor of HPC Students